 See, most companies use the same formula:

 If you can find that formula, all you need to do is plug in the hiring manager’s name.

-Let’s say you can’t find the address formula either.
-You’ve simply got the names of the company and the hiring manager.
+Can’t find the address formula either?
+You’ve only got the names of the company and the hiring manager?

 You’ve still got enough information.
-Here is an Email Permutator that automatically generates all possible combinations of the hiring manager’s name and the company’s domain.
+Here’s an Email Permutator that automatically generates all possible combinations of the hiring manager’s name and the company’s domain.

 Run them through a free email verification tool like MailTester.
-MailTester isn’t flawless, but it’s a good way to lower your bounce rate.
+It isn’t flawless, but it’s a good way to lower your bounce rate.